 You won’t normally need to take a theory test if you want to upgrade within a vehicle category.

 You must make sure you have the right licence.
-Contact the Driving Standards Agency (DSA) if you’re not sure if you need to take a theory test.
+Contact the Driver and Vehicle Standards Agency (DVSA) if you’re not sure if you need to take a theory test.

 PO BOX 381